sameerjain01/AzFunc3.DIAndOptionPattern/README.md

 ```

 ## Gotcha

-The Ioption only works if you are using your custom class inside "Values" or Using the ConnectionStrings
+The IOption only works if you are using your custom class inside "Values" or Using the ConnectionStrings
 which is standard Appsetting when you deploy to Azure.
 This is not unusual at all but can trip you
 if you are not thinking how final solution will be deployed.